Particular/ServicePulse/docs/frontend/error-capability-card.md

 ## Status Indicators

-The recoverability card shows a single `FailedMessages` indicator whenever the primary ServiceControl instance is available.
+The recoverability card does not display status indicators.
+Instance-level visibility for ServiceControl lives on the `Platform health` page instead of on the capability card.

 A degraded primary instance remains connected for this card.
 Platform health owns the degraded vs unavailable distinction at the instance level.

-- green when failures can be managed from this ServicePulse instance

-Instance-level visibility for ServiceControl lives on the `Platform health` page instead of on the capability card.

 ## Relationship with Dashboard